Karl Palachuk: Career

 In 1995, Palachuk established KPEnterprises Business Consulting, Inc, a managed services business servicing small to medium size businesses.
 Palachuk sold the business in 2011.
 While running KPEnterprises, he pioneered several procedures and practices in the field of managed service providers (MSPs).
 In 2003, Palachuk created the Great Little Book Publishing Company.
 In June 2004, he founded the Sacramento Small Business Server User Group with the assistance of Bob Nitrio.
 It has since become a peer-led group of IT consultants and is now known as the Sacramento SMB IT Pros.

 In 2006–2007, Palachuk began teaching his managed services approach to I.T.
 Consultants at small conferences.
 He very quickly became an internationally-recognized authority.
 At that time, there were only a few voices advocating the managed services business model, primarily Palachuk, Amy Luby of the Managed Service Provider Services Network (MSPSN), and Erick Simpson of Managed Services Provider University (MSPU).

 Palachuk had the first published book on the topic of Managed Services in 2006 (Service Agreements for SMB Consultants: A Quick-Start Guide to Managed Services), followed a few months later by Simpson with A Guide to Managed Services.

 Palachuk has been a featured speaker at conferences and seminars over the last ten years.

 In addition to Karl has served on partner advisory councils and product development groups at for several large corporations.
 He is also the founder of the Sacramento SMB IT Professionals organization and an active leader in the IT Professional groups worldwide.

+Palachuk started The Killing IT Podcast with Dave Sobel and Ryan Morris in May 2019.

+Palachuk founded the National Society of IT Service Providers in 2021 and is the Executive Director, NSITSP.

+Awards and honors

+Palachuk has been named to the 2012 SMB as One of The Most Influential People in the Small Business IT Channel, and 30 Must-Follow Small Business IT Influencers in 2019.